Titebond Wood Glue Guide

 General Clamp Pressure: For softwoods (pine): 100-150 psi.
 For medium density woods (cherry, soft maple): 150-200 psi.
 For hardwoods (oak, birch): 200-300 psi

 Clamp Time: Clamp time is dependent on wood species, moisture content and environmental conditions.
 For edge & face gluing: 2-4 hours.
 Cure time on most glues: 24 hours.
 Do not use metal tools with any Titebond wood glue.
 Iron may contaminate the glue and darken the glue line.
 Iron will not, however, adversely affect the strength of the glue.
-Care should be taken to ensure a tight fit between wood pieces with no saw marks and no burnishing of the surfaces to be glued.
+As you use wood glue, take great care to ensure a tight fit between wood pieces with no saw marks and no burnishing of the surfaces to be glued.
 Clamps should be positioned a minimum of 1-1/2-2 inches in from sides and evenly spaced at 8-12 inches throughout the piece.

 The Full Breakdown